 "Global urban coast year in review" was completed in March 2018 to reflect on the deluge of flood images throughout 2017.
 How should we approach this slow motion horror show of intensifying urban floods throughout the world?
 And knowing that the worst flooding often happens where land has been "reclaimed" from water bodies, why do humans keep trying to turn sand into land along the global urban coast?

-In the above clip from 2013, contractors are dredging the Arthur Kill Channel as part of the New York Harbor Deepening Project.
+This clip from 2013 is pulled from my film As If Sand Were Stone, about the making and remaking of New York City's coastlines.
+Here, contractors are dredging the Arthur Kill Channel as part of the New York Harbor Deepening Project.
 They take this toxic sludge, mix in concrete, and ship it upland for construction projects.
-Below, landscape architect Gena Wirth introduces some of the key tensions in interpreting New York City's harbor ecology.
+The harbor deepening took more than a decade and cost around $1 billion, all to allow bigger container ships into regional ports.